 “And you got your picture in today’s New York Post kissing an old man.”

-“That’s Andy Warhol.
-He’s a famous artist.”
+“He’s Andy Warhol, a famous artist.”

 “He may be famous, but you’re now infamous.
 Why do you look so smug, young man?”